 Candidate Pipeline

-Maryland Working Families also runs a training program for far-left candidates interested in running for public office called “Progressive Candidate Pipeline.”
-The program offerings range from “scout trainings” at which leaders host four-hour workshop for the purpose of recruiting candidates based on their strengths, in-depth candidate training, intensive trainings for campaign workers, and a six-month training for Baltimore City residents interested in joining boards and commissions on how to promote left-wing goals, such as restrictive zoning laws, pro-teachers-union educational agendas, minimum wage increases, and Black Lives Matter-endorsed policing practices.
-10
+Maryland Working Families claimed to oversee a training program for indviduals to run left-of-center political campaigns “Progressive Candidate Pipeline.”
+The program offered “scout trainings” or four-hour workshop for the purpose of recruiting candidates based on their strengths, candidate training, other trainings for campaign workers, and a six-month training for Baltimore City residents interested in joining boards and commissions on how to promote left-wing goals, such as restrictive zoning laws, pro-teachers-union educational agendas, minimum wage increases, and Black Lives Matter-endorsed policing practices.
+13

 Leadership

-As of April 2020, Maryland Working Families website does not currently list any executive staff or board of directors.
-11
+As of April 2020, Maryland Working Families website did not list any executive staff or board of directors.
+14

-Maryland Working Families first most recent executive director was Charly Carter who worked in this capacity from March 2014 to April 2018.
+Maryland Working Families first executive director was Charly Carter who worked in this capacity from March 2014 to April 2018.
 Previously, Carter was the regional political director for the Mid-Atlantic Joint Board of Workers United, a division of the Service Employees International Union.
 She holds an undergraduate degree from Cornell University and a graduate degree from George Washington University.
-12
+15

 References